moorepants/dissertation/eom.rst

 .. [#] My colleague, Dale L. Peterson, has made significant progress
        formulating the equations of motion in a readable and compact form, which will most likely be published soon.
+.. [#] Luke and I have dreamed of developing an open source version of Autolev
+       for years and that has finally culminated through primarily Luke and Gilber Gede's efforts in the creation of sympy.physics.mechanics.